-The name TechLAB stands for the three subjects that are covered by this hybrid program: ADST (Applied Design, Skills, and Technology), English Language Arts, and Bible.
+TechLAB stands for the three subjects covered by this program: ADST (Applied Design, Skills, and Technology), English Language Arts, and Bible.
 Put those together, and you get TechLAB.

 Technology is the focus of TechLAB, with students learning about coding, robotics, electronics, and how to use online programs and tools.
-But the awesome thing about TechLAB, is that students will also complete their English Language Arts and Bible requirements while creating projects, following instructions, making presentations, reading a futuristic novel, considering poetry written by bots, researching the ethics of AI and global technology issues, and more.
-TechLAB has been designed for students who love technology.
+While that is awesome, what’s even better is that students will also complete English Language Arts and Bible while creating projects, following instructions, making presentations, reading a techy novel, considering poetry written by bots, researching the ethics of AI, and discussing global technology issues, and more.
+TechLAB has been designed for students who are interested in technology.
 If your child struggles with motivation to read, write, or engage thoughtfully with their schoolwork, the topics and assignments in TechLAB will grab their attention as they think about the future, the world, and technology.
-Furthermore, many assignments in TechLAB are submitted in video format, to help students learn and grow in verbal communication skills related to technology.
+Furthermore, many assignments in TechLAB are submitted in video format, helping students grow in both written and verbal communication skills as they relate to technology.

 TechLAB encourages students to think of their role in the world and body of Christ as creative people, made in the image of God.
 Students will read and write about God the Father as creator, the Holy Spirit who lives within us, and Jesus and the power of his grace.
 Stewardship and ethics are touched on several times throughout the year.
-Each week, there is an optional class meeting on Zoom, where students will discuss technology and current events, tackle coding problems together, pray for needs and encourage each other, and can ask questions about the course material and get help with projects and lessons.
+Each week, there is an optional class meeting on Zoom, where students will discuss technology and current events, tackle coding problems together, pray for needs, discuss Biblical themes, encourage each other, and can ask questions about the course material and get help with projects and lessons.
 These meetings are intended to enrich your student’s learning and provide additional support.
-Student attendance is not required.
-The day and time of the week for these meetings will be chosen early in September, based on the preferences and availability of the students in the class.
+Student attendance at these online meetings is not required.

 The world is becoming increasingly technological.
 TechLAB will help to prepare your student to be a thoughtful and skilled participant in the digital world that is emerging.